Learn C++ 4: std::array vs std::vector

 -

-must be known at compile time, so its memory is allocated statically. -
+std::array: Typically allocated on the stack.
+The size of astd::arraymust be known at compile time, so its memory is allocated statically. -

-is dynamically allocated, allowing it to resize as needed.
+std::vector: Typically allocated on the heap.
+The memory for astd::vectoris dynamically allocated, allowing it to resize as needed.

 -